 But, I think that this might be a hangover—this feeling of being beyond works of the flesh—from Protestantism, where all of our lives before we were converted we believed that Christ's blood covered everything, and so we were beyond that.
 The works of the flesh were just things the people in this world did.
 And now, we are beyond that.

-What I am trying to tell you, today, is that we are.
-We are very much, everyday, tempted by the works of the flesh, and we probably do one or more of the works of the flesh every day; especially when you come to understand what works of the flesh are.
+What I am trying to tell you today is that we very much, everyday, tempted by the works of the flesh, and we probably do one or more of the works of the flesh every day; especially when you come to understand what works of the flesh are.

 What I am trying to say is that in reality the line between our Christian works and the works of the flesh is rather thin indeed!
 Because, well frankly, we probably have not grown as much as we should have, and we still have these tendencies back toward the works of the flesh because we are in the flesh, and they are always screaming at us to give them some time, and satisfy them, and gratify them.